Cajac/picoCTF-Writeups/picoCTF_2023/Forensics/MSB.md

 Lets bring out the stego-tools instead.

+### Failed attempt with zsteg

 The first tool tried was [zsteg](https://github.com/zed-0xff/zsteg) but that didn't yield anaything.
-The output of doing all test was quite long so I grepped for the flag
+The output with all tests was quite long so I grepped for the flag
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2023/Forensics/MSB]
 └─$ zsteg -a Ninja-and-Prince-Genji-Ukiyoe-Utagawa-Kunisada.flag.png | grep -i pico